lanl/ExactPack/doc/source/developers_guide.rst

 are all defined in the parent class.
 The ``geometry`` attribute defaults to 3, corresponding to spherical geometry.
-There is no ``geometry`` attribute in the ``parameters`` list, since we don't want users to change it: ``geometry`` will neither be a legal parameter to the constructor, nor will it show up as a parameter in the GUI.
+There is no ``geometry`` attribute in the ``parameters`` list, since we don't want users to change it: ``geometry`` will not be a legal parameter to the constructor.

 ..
 Setting a value of ``gamma`` in the class definition is the correct way of providing a default.
 In this case we chose not to provide